nvi-inc/fs-vgos/fs-vgos.md

 rdbe_init<id>
 ```

-You should a "success" message.
+You should get a "success" message.

->EH: should _get_ a

 Sync RDBEs
 ----------
 It is **necessary** to sync and set the time with `fmset` for an RDBE
 **every time** it is restarted.

-(And also as soon as feasible after a
+(And also as soon as feasible after a December 31 and a June 30, before the
-December 31 and a June 30, before the first experiment after those dates
-at the latest.)
+first experiment after those dates at the latest.)

 To do this from the FS console,
 press `<Control><Shift>T` to start `fmset`, or type